Adore2113/MarsHSim/docs/dev_log.md

 ##      04/28/2026
     ♡ mostly a research day about Mars and seasons, temperature, atmosphere and more on systems that would be needed in a real Mars habitat

-    ♡ lot's of whiteboard notes, and new considerations regarding handling gases and future dust and other events
+    ♡ lot's of whiteboard notes and new considerations regarding handling gases and future dust and other events

     ♡ created a new file for the Sabatier